A box spring is a support structure that sits between the bed frame and the mattress. It reduces shock and uniformly distributes your weight.

 - Solid support

-- Too frequent adjustment needed
+- Too frequent adjustments needed

 Try this option if you want to place your mattress on the floor